seomoz/mltk/README.md

 to published state of the art values of 94.39%).

-We made a few modifications to these algorithms to improve the speed and compress the model size at the expense of a little accuracy:
+We made a few modifications to these algorithms to improve the speed at the expense of a little accuracy:

 * We use feature hashing with a hash size 2^17 which we found to be a good tradeoff between accuracy and model size.
 * We use a greedy approach instead of beam or other search.

 Usage usage: